actris-cloudnet/dataportal-docs/netcdf.md

     of the instrument.
 The spec of a radar should include frequency, antenna diameter, pulse repetition freqiency, pulse width (in microseconds) and peak power, and the spec of a lidar should include wavelength, divergence, field of view and pulse repetition frequency.
-The fields would be new-line separated.
+The fields would be newline separated.
 In the case of model data a single-line title for the model is sufficient, e.g. "<tt>UK Met Office mesoscale model</tt>".
 Data derived from a variety of sources should concatenate the global <tt>source</tt>
-    attributes from the input datasets, separated by semi-colon (<tt>;</tt>) and new-line.
+    attributes from the input datasets, separated by semi-colon (<tt>;</tt>) and newline.
   </dd>
   <dt><tt>file_uuid</tt></dt>
   <dd>Universally unique identifier (UUID) of the file.</dd>